iamdtang/backbone-data/apidocs.md

 ```

-#### Model Resource

-Create a model resource by specifying a Backbone model and a unique name.
+To create a model resource, specify a Backbone model and a unique name.
+If no model is passed in, `Backbone.Model` will be used.

 ```js
 var UserProfile = Backbone.Model.extend();